 The Live Oak Campground is pet-friendly, offering 43 campsites for tents and RVs.
 Water and electrical hookups are available.
-You'll be close to the Ranger Station at this campground, with scenic views of the salt marshes.
+Guests will be close to the Ranger Station at this campground, with scenic views of the salt marshes.
 Amenities include showers, restrooms, picnic tables, and fire pits.
 Most sites are level with a packed sand surface.
-You can choose between a shaded or open site.
+Visitors can choose between a shaded or open site.
 RVs and trailers up to 40 feet in length are permitted.

-Live Oak Campground is a nice spot if you prefer to be farther from the beach.
-However, you can still easily access the beach by taking a short hike up a nature trail.
-You can book a stay up to 13 months in advance for a minimum of a two nights.
-Cabins and day use areas are also available.
+Live Oak Campground is farther from the beach than the Beach Campground.
+However, the beach is still easily accessible via a short walk through a nature trail.
+Visitors can book a stay up to 13 months in advance for a minimum of two nights.
+Cabins and day use areas are also available in the campground area.

-The Beach Campground is pet-friendly, featuring water and electrical hookups so that all your needs are taken care of.
-There are 75 improved campsites to choose from, each one offering easy access to the beach, as well as hiking trails, and other fun activities.
+The Beach Campground is pet-friendly, featuring water and electrical hookups.
+There are 75 improved campsites to choose from, each one offering easy access to the beach, as well as hiking trails and other fun activities.
 Most sites are level with a packed sand surface.
-You can choose between a shaded or open site.
-Sites offer a picnic table and fire pit you can use.
+Visitors can choose between a shaded or open site.
+Sites offer a picnic table and fire pit.
 RVs and trailers up to 40 feet in length can be accommodated.

 Reservations can be made up to 13 months in advance and require a minimum of a two-night stay.
-When you bring your RV to Edisto Beach State Park, you’ll be able to sit back, relax, and enjoy your stay, knowing that you have everything you could need.
-Cabins and day use areas are also available.
+Cabins and day-use areas are also available in the campground area.

 Seasonal activities in Edisto Beach State Park

-Book an eco-tour to give your family the opportunity to explore the natural wonders that are found in the area.
-Edisto Beach is near the center of the ACE Basin, which is the estuary where the Edisto River, Combahee, and Ashepoo meet the Atlantic Ocean.
+Book an eco-tour to give the whole family an opportunity to explore the natural wonders found in the area.
+Edisto Beach is near the center of the ACE Basin, the estuary where the Edisto River, Combahee, and Ashepoo meet the Atlantic Ocean.
 Several local companies offer boat and land excursions suitable for different ages to closely observe this undeveloped swamp.
-Look for guided tours by biologists to answer any questions your kids may have.
-Choose from several options that include extras like whale and dolphin watching or a beach picnic.
+Several tour options include extra activities like whale and dolphin watching or a picnic on the beach.